morucci/repoxplorer/README.md

 ### Endpoints

+All features are exposed via the REST API since the version 1.2.0 (current master).
+All endpoints can be called with or without the suffix *.json*.
+If called without the *.json* suffix then the request's header *Accept: application/json* must be set.

+Some endpoints can return CSV data by adding the suffix *.csv* or without the suffix but by adding the request's header *Accept: text/csv*.

 See [below](#parameters) for available parameters.
 Keep in mind that some parameters are mandatory, while some others are optional or only available for certain calls.